Vimor123/bear-support/README.md

 ## <3 <3 <3

-I see your beautiful eyes again.
+I wanna see your beautiful eyes again.

+## <3 <3 <3

+I hope we see next year, I hope we see soon, I miss you so much.
+Love you, Dear.